kinderp/zibaldone/README.md

 AFTER:  python3-base-3.4.6-25.7.1
 ```

-In practice: if the numbers before the dash change I have a nee version.
+In practice: if the numbers before the dash change I have a new version.

 If I have a new version, in my report i can set: